psrenergy-docs/sddp-release-notes/docs/sddp17.3.md

 * Model
   * Fixed the coupling between different Optgen rolling horizons for cases with the typical day representation or with state variables other than hydro reservoirs
+  * Hourly representation
+    * Adjusted the initial conditions for pumping hydro stations

 # SDDP 17.3.6